Satomi Satō

 Satomi Satō (佐藤 聡美, Satō Satomi) is a Japanese voice actress and singer.

 Biography

-Satō is affiliated with Aoni Production's Junior Talent.
+Satō was previously affiliated with Aoni Production's Junior Talent.
 She attended Tokyo Announce Gakuin Performing Arts College.
 She is known as Sugar (しゅがぁ, Shugā), as "satō" (砂糖) means "sugar" in Japanese.
-She announced her marriage with fellow voice actor, Takuma Terashima, on July 6, 2017.
-On December 30, 2021, she reported the birth of her first child with Terashima.
+On April 1, 2024, she announced that she transferred from Aoni Production to Axl-One.

 Achievements

 While attending Tokyo Announce Gakuin, Satō was selected to be in the seventh line-up of assistants (Big Bang Grand Prix V) on Miki Tomokazu's Radio Big Bang.
 As an assistant, she formed the unit Kisty.

+Personal life

+She announced her marriage with fellow voice actor, Takuma Terashima, on July 6, 2017.
+On December 30, 2021, she gave birth to her first child with Terashima.